-For 100 years, Easterseals has served as an indispensable resource for individuals with disabilities, veterans, seniors and their families.
+For more than 100 years, Easterseals has served as an indispensable resource for individuals with disabilities, veterans, seniors and their families.

 Together, our 68 affiliates in communities nationwide serve 1.5 million people through high-quality programs including autism services, early intervention, workforce development, adult day care and more.

 As we remember Dr. Martin Luther King Jr. and the vital work he did and continues to do through his …

 Lewis Braille was born on January 4, 1809.
 His birthday is now annually recognized as World Braille …

 Early in December 2020, I wrote a blog post about the final rule issued by the Department of Transpo…

 I’ve written a fair amount of blog posts over the years encouraging employers to hire people w…